 The older you get the longer your past becomes.
 If you are lucky you live long enough to make many memories.
-I’ve been quite fortunate to have many great working years and to have made many great memories.
+I’ve been quite fortunate to have many great working years and to have made a lot of great memories.

 When it came to working, I have been blessed to have several successful careers.
 I have also had a few “jobs” that didn’t last long.
 It seems when it is just a job it doesn’t last long.
 You move on quickly.

 As I reflect back, it is easy for me to say that the years I spent as a Certified Technical Trainer as the most rewarding.
 You see I was a member of a team that introduced the world to a new data communications protocol called Signaling System 7 (SS7).
 Without it, you wouldn’t have many of the telecommunications features we take for granted today.
 Features like Caller I.D.
 Call Blocking, or unfortunately, the ability to spoof a phony telephone number into your calling identity.
 It was all made possible through the magic of SS7.

 It is hard to express what a privilege it was to travel the globe introducing telecommunications companies to what amounted to a quantum leap in technology.
 Of course, the bigger challenge was taking an extremely complex subject and presenting it in a way that the average technician could understand.
 Something only a handful of people in the world were able to accomplish.

 How often does one get the chance to learn, then teach the implementation of life-changing technology?
 Luckily after years of sleeping in airport lounges, strange hotels and meeting thousands of students from dozens different countries.
 I was able to retire, for the first time.
 Since then I have been blessed to take my God-given talents to my new career in real estate.